-After the user has reviewed their performance, they have the option of saving their speech to listen back to later, or uploading the speech to the VirtualSpeech team for further, detailed analysis.
+After the user has reviewed their performance, they have the option of saving their speech to listen back to later, or uploading the speech to their learning platform, which they can forward to a colleague or trainer for further analysis.

 All the feedback you receive from the speech analytics feature is stored on your mobile device and displayed in a section of the app.
 It's really easy to measure progress and determine how you are progressing over time, including areas such as eye contact, hesitation words and pace of speaking.

 The VirtualSpeech app provides a powerful way for people to analyse their speech or presentation.
 The feedback allows users to identify weaker areas of their speech and work to improve those parts.

 In addition, with the realistic environments, audience and personalisation (load in your own slides), the app takes you close to being fully immersed in the environment.

 Hello everyone and welcome to this speech about how automotive companies can use virtual reality to reduce their prototyping costs.

 So firstly let’s talk about how prototyping use to be done and is still being done in a lot of companies.
 They will spend hundreds of thousands of dollars building early prototypes of vehicles, just to check things such as whether pillars are blocking their views, uhm, how their surfaces look in different lighting, uhm, and these, uh, prototype vehicles will be viewed by the engineering team, the design team, and they won’t be full vehicles, they will be shells of vehicles so obviously none of the electronics inside and um, mostly the physical look so people have idea of what this stuff looks like.